razeware/razeware.github.io/_posts/2018-10-31-how-does-raywenderlich-com-work.md

 In the short term, we’ve got various user-facing features across the site that we’re working on.
 Some of these are things that didn’t make it into the v1 launch of _carolus_, others are in direct response to user feedback on v1 of the site.

 Further afield, we’ve got infrastructure improvements we’d like to investigate, such as transitioning from running individual servers to using a container deployment service such as [kubernetes](https://kubernetes.io).
-Naturally this is alongside the other major features, improvements and services we’re working on to improve [raywenderlich.com](https://www.raywenderlich.com/).
+Naturally, this is in parallel with other efforts such as other major features, improvements and services we’re working on to improve [raywenderlich.com](https://www.raywenderlich.com/).

 ## Conclusion

-It’s at this point in blog posts like this you discover the underlying reason for its existence: _“if this kind of thing interests you, why not come and join us—we’re hiring”_.
-Sadly we’re not currently quite in that position.
-We have big plans for the future of the site, and will need to expand the engineering team to achieve them, but that’s coming soon.
+In other blog posts like this, this is the point where you discover the underlying reason for this post’s existence: _“if this kind of thing interests you, why not come and join us?
+We’re hiring!”_.
+Sadly, we’re not currently quite in that position.
+We have big plans for the future of the site, and will need to expand the engineering team to achieve them, but that’s a bit further down the road.

-Our engineering team is tiny—Luke is our fantastic designer, Roel a top-notch full-stack developer, and me.
-I’m really proud of what the team has achieved over a fairly short amount of time, and what we’re looking to accomplish in the future.
-It’s our aim to make the great content created by the hugely talented team of authors as accessible and enjoyable as possible.
+Our engineering team is tiny: Luke is our fantastic designer; Roel, a top-notch full-stack developer; and me, Sam, who muddles along as best he can.
+I’m really proud of what our small team has achieved in a fairly short amount of time, and I’m looking forward optimistically to the future of the site.

+It’s always been our aim to make the great content created by the hugely talented team of authors as accessible and enjoyable as possible.
 I hope you agree that the recent improvements have been a step in the right direction, and that we’ll do this mission justice in the future.